lilab-bcb/cumulus/docs/spaceranger.rst

 		  - Output directory
 		  - "gs://fc-e0000000-0000-0000-0000-000000000000/spaceranger_output"
 		  - Results are written under directory *output_directory* and will overwrite any existing files at this location.
-		* - run_mkfastq
-		  - If you want to run ``spaceranger mkfastq``
-		  - true
-		  - true
-		* - run_count
-		  - If you want to run ``spaceranger count``
-		  - true
-		  - true
-		* - delete_input_bcl_directory
-		  - If delete BCL directories after demux.
-If false, you should delete this folder yourself so as to not incur storage charges
-		  - false
-		  - false
-		* - mkfastq_barcode_mismatches
-		  - Number of mismatches allowed in matching barcode indices (bcl2fastq2 default is 1)
-		  - 0
-		  -
 		* - reorient_images
 		  - For use with automatic fiducial alignment.
 This option will apply to all samples in the sample sheet.
 Spaceranger will attempt to find the best alignment of the fiducial markers by any rotation or mirroring of the image.
 		  - true